Singapore's UPR was conducted based on three documents:

 The Actual Review

-During the review, Singapore appeared before the UPR Working Group, which is chaired by the President of the Human Rights Council (HRC) and composed of the 47 HRC member States.
-The interagency delegation was led by Ambassador-at-Large Ong Keng Yong.
-During the three-hour session, Singapore presented its National Report and engaged in an interactive dialogue with member and observer states of the HRC.
-The session was open to accredited media and civil society organisations (CSOs), which can observe but not participate in the proceedings.
+During the review, Singapore will appear before the UPR Working Group, which is chaired by the President of the Human Rights Council (HRC).
+The interagency delegation will be led by Ambassador-at-Large Professor Chan Heng Chee.
+During the three and a half hour session, Singapore will present its National Report and engage in an interactive dialogue with member and observer states of the HRC.
+The session will be open to accredited media and civil society organisations (CSOs), which can observe but not participate in the proceedings.

-An Addendum bearing Singapore’s response to the recommendations, was considered at a subsequent HRC Plenary Session in September 2011.
-Singapore, HRC member and observer States as well as CSOs were allotted time, within a total of one hour, to express their views.
-The outcome document was formally adopted by the HRC Plenary at the 18th HRC Session and will form the basis for the next review in 2016.
+At a subsequent HRC Plenary Session in June 2016, Singapore, HRC member and observer States as well as CSOs will be allotted time, within a total of one hour, to express their views.
+The UPR Working Group Report will be formally adopted by the HRC Plenary at the HRC Session and will form the basis for the next review.

 All UPR sessions are broadcast live via webcasts on the OHCHR website.